 Amber Rae, a speaker and artist in New York, can relate to people dealing with anxiety and worry.

 “One day, I realized I had an invisible terrible someone inside my head shouting things at me all the time.
-I started to get curious about what that voice was and realized I was dealing with a lot of worry,” Rae, author of the new book, “Choose Wonder Over Worry: Move Beyond Fear and Doubt to Unlock Your Full Potential,” told TODAY.
+I started to get curious about what that voice was and realized I was dealing with a lot of worry,” Rae, author of the book, “Choose Wonder Over Worry: Move Beyond Fear and Doubt to Unlock Your Full Potential,” told TODAY.

 “It was self-doubt, insecurity, fear, the inner critic and a lot of that inner mental noise.”

-She was struck by a study cited by Dr. James Doty, a brain surgeon and founder of the Center for Compassion and Altruism Research and Education at Stanford University, that found the average person spends almost 80 percent of the time focused on regret about the past or anxiety about the future.
+She was struck by a study cited by Dr. James Doty, a brain surgeon and founder of the Center for Compassion and Altruism Research and Education at Stanford University, that found the average person spends almost 80% of the time focused on regret about the past or anxiety about the future.